 Graduate Research Assistantships

 The department awards graduate research assistantships covering tuition, but not fees, to qualified students for the nine-month academic year commencing with fall semester.
 However, the department may award several assistantships at other times during the year due to attrition or initiation of new research projects.
 Approximately 40 to 50 assistantships are active during any given semester.
 As with most forms of financial aid, more applications are received than are awardable, so the selection process can become quite competitive.
 Approximately 25 percent to 33 percent of the total number of active assistantships become available each year.
 Decisions for fall semester generally are made during the previous spring semester when the availability of research funds for the upcoming academic year has been established.

-Graduate research assistantship stipend amounts vary according to the applicant’s level (M.S. or Ph.D.) and advancement within that level.
-Upon recommendation by their adviser, M.S. applicants may reach level two after successful completion of one year of graduate work.
+Graduate research assistantship stipend amounts vary according to the applicant’s level (M.S. or Ph.D.) and advancement within that level for Ph.D.
 Advancement of Ph.D. applicants depends on their adviser’s satisfaction with research, progress and preliminary examination results.

 Graduate Research Assistantship Stipends*